RDYG18/-Regression-Model-to-Improve-Resale-Value-Strategy/README.md

 - The **"Others"** category, suggests that many lesser-known brands also compete in the high selfie camera segment.

 ---

-MAIN CAMERA
+**Main Camera**

-While the selfie camera plays a key role in today’s social media-driven usage, the main (rear) camera remains a critical factor in a device’s overall value and performance.
-High resolution rear cameras are strongly associated with premium models, as they are essential for photography, video recording, and professional content creation.
+How does rear camera resolution influence resale value, and to what extent is it associated with premium device positioning in a content driven market?

 **note**: In order to analyze which brands offer the best main cameras on the market, we filtered the dataset to include only devices with main cameras higher than 16 MP.
-The shape of the filtered dataset is (218,15).

 <img src="https://github.com/user-attachments/assets/d4ccdc27-812d-4326-8b4d-1cefc2842fe1" width="800"/>

-barplot insights:
+Interpretation:

 - **Sony** leads the category, highlighting a strong focus on high quality main cameras.

 - **Motorola** and **"Others"** also are in the podium of main cameras.

-- **HTC**, **ZTE**, **Nokia**, and **Microsoft** fall in the mid-range, indicating a moderate emphasis on main camera resolution.
+- **HTC**, **ZTE**, **Nokia**, and **Microsoft** fall in the mid range, indicating a moderate emphasis on main camera resolution.

 - **Meizu**, **Samsung**, and **Asus** appear at the lower end, suggesting they either prioritize other features or offer more balanced camera specifications.

 ---

-4G OR 5G NETWORKS
+**4G OR 5G Network**

 The presence of 4G and 5G connectivity features affects the normalized resale price of phones and tablets in the second hand market.